II: Character Basis and Skills

 If you come up with any questions, post a comment and I’ll add and answer it in this Q and A format.

 With the understanding that you will be planning your hand’s funeral out of the way.
 Let us begin our deep dive into the wonderful world of Gensoky- I mean The World’s Youmu Konpaku “The Phantom Blade”.
 In all seriousness, you need to highly consider if you truly enjoy the Phantom Blade and have the patience enough to deal with doing basically nothing until end game and contributing nothing team wise and be humble for the fact that you are most likely being carried by your team until you manage to get your core end-game items where you really start to contribute to the team damage wise.
-The consistency of Phantom Blade's damage during encounters remains the same after recent changes, but I need to test more on end-game/very end-game to see how well it keeps up comparable to before, things might still be inconsistent, I need a little more time to confirm however; i'll keep this updated.
+The consistency of Phantom Blade's damage during encounters remains the same after recent changes, but I need to test more on end-game/very end-game to see how well it keeps up comparable to before, things might still be inconsistent, as it is now the range is 36-40m with max gear; i'll keep this updated.
 I will touch on the bosses later in the guide and why this is the reality for the Phantom Blade.
 I don't think you shouldn't play this class if you truly enjoy it and I hope this guide helps you learn it better, recent changes made playing Phantom Blade way more smoother and player friendly and I can safely vouch that picking this class is a good choice now.
 With that out of the way, let us start off by talking about skills.

 (D) Soul (Passive, Resource Management)